Alice Musabende (left) and Dr. Ellen Kennedy, Executive Director

 - Speakers’ Bureau.
 We have experts who travel the region educating about genocide.
 We have spoken to tens of thousands of people in faith, educational, human rights, and civic communities.

-- Summer Institute for High School Students.
+- Summer Institute for High School and College Students.
 World hosts an annual Summer Institute in August to teach high school students about human rights and genocide, as well as the leadership tools to stand up for human rights, both locally and globally.

 - Conflict-Free Initiative.
 The Conflict-Free Campus Initiative, started by the Enough Project, is a national campaign to build support for conflict-free electronics.
 We encourage schools and other institutions to sign resolutions pledging to purchase electronics from companies who make efforts to clear source their supply chain.